hapax/hapax.github.io/assets/qgrav.md

 <!--   Although this is a consistent theory of quantum gravity, figuring
    out how to get our universe to emerge from string theory remains a difficult open problem. -->
-4. *Loops.* In string theory and other emergent theories, the familiar contours of spacetime appear as we zoom out from something that looks fundamentally different; it is a forest emerging from the trees.
+4. *Fuzzy shapes.* In string theory and other emergent theories, the familiar contours of spacetime appear as we zoom out from something that looks fundamentally different; it is a forest emerging from the trees.
   Alternatively, [*loop quantum gravity*](https://en.wikipedia.org/wiki/Loop_quantum_gravity)